 Traditional B2B sales channels like catalog orders and in-person negotiations are increasingly reaching their limits.
-Today’s business customers expect much more: simple ordering processes, fast transactions, and information that is always available – all online and without detours.
-Competition in the industry is intensifying, and companies that fail to meet these expectations risk losing their market position.
+Today, business customers expect simple purchasing processes, fast execution, and access to information at any time – delivered digitally, flexibly, and seamlessly integrated into existing workflows.

 B2B ecommerce refers to electronic commerce between businesses and differs in many ways from B2C ecommerce, which targets end consumers.
 While both models rely on digital channels for sales, they come with different requirements and processes.